leobudima/elogii-blog/content/uninterrupted-pharmacy-delivery.md

 ## Move your storefront online.

-If [**the state of delivery during the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/) has shown us anything, it’s that there is a genuine need for a contactless purchase of pharmaceuticals and medical equipment.
+If [**the state of delivery in time of the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/ "the state of delivery in time of the coronavirus") has shown us anything, it’s that there is a genuine need for a contactless purchase of pharmaceuticals and medical equipment.

 Pharmacies have to allow customers to buy and refill prescription medication without stepping foot outside of their homes.